You simply cannot beat the setting.

 The market also makes an effort to keep the kids happy.
 For example, there’s an Osterhasen Werkstatt (Easter rabbit workshop) offering various activities for children and I spotted some poor fellow on stilts riding a giant chicken.

-How to get to Schönbrunn market
+How to get to the Schönbrunn market

 Follow these directions, or: